-The Baths of the Coachmen were built during the reign of Hadrian and modified extensively in the second half of the third century.
+The Baths of the Coachmen were built during the early reign of Hadrian and modified extensively in the second half of the third century.
 The wagons are depicted on a large mosaic.
 They may be compared to cabs, used for transport to and from Rome - not everybody had a horse at his disposal.
 The cabs were stationed outside the baths, near the Porta Romana.
 A long basin on the other side of the street may well have contained the drinking water for the animals that pulled the wagons.
 It has been suggested that the guild of the coachmen owned the baths, but that is speculation.
 Taking a bath here would be tempting, after a long trip on the dusty Via Ostiensis.

 In frigidarium C is the mosaic that gave the building its name.
 It is best viewed from the modern asphalt road.
 The border consists of a city wall (referring to Rome?).
 In the centre is a further city wall with gates and towers (referring to Ostia?).
 Towers at the four angles are supported by "telamones": figures of Atlas, "male caryatids".
 Around this wall we see the small, two-wheeled coaches or carriages, called in Latin cisia, driven by cisiarii, coachmen.
 They were drawn by mules, and the names of some of these are inscribed: Pudes ("Modest"), Podagrosus ("Arthritic"), Potiscus ("Thirsty"?), Barosus ("Silly").
 Around the wagons are some marine figures.